epam/ai-dial/docs/user-guide.md

 ### Actions

 Click a **...** icon to open a conversation menu.
-There, you can find a list of all the available actions for the selected conversation.
+There, you can find the list of all the available actions for the selected conversation.

 ![](./img/conversation-menu.png)

-This is the list of all the supported actions. **Note**, that actions may vary for the selected conversation (e.g. there will not be an Unpublish action if the conversation has not yet been published)
+> **Note**, that actions may vary for the selected conversation (e.g. there will not be an Unpublish action if the conversation has not yet been published).

+This is the list of all the supported actions:

 - [Select](#select-to-delete): use to select conversations you want to delete.
-- Rename - use to rename a conversation.
+- [Rename](#rename) - use to rename a conversation.
 - [Compare](#compare): use to compare conversations with different settings.
 - [Duplicate](#duplicate): use to duplicate a shared conversation.
 - [Replay](#replay): use to to reproduce conversations but with different settings.